-- Gangway must only be used if properly maintained, rigged, and secure. - The gangway access at both shore and vessel ends of the gangway must be clear and free from obstruction, oil, and debris. - Adequate lighting, safety net, lifebuoy with safety line, and light should be in place. - Personnel crossing the gangway should be wearing the appropriate personal protective equipment (PPE) and have at least one hand free to hold the gangway. - A gangway watch must be in place. - Crews are aware of specific considerations such as tidal changes or passing vessel traffic. - Whenever the gangway is disconnected or otherwise not secured, barrier chains or clear stop signs on the vessel and shore should be in place to warn personnel. - When a vessel is alongside another vessel at a quayside (rafting or banking) the outboard vessel is to provide the safe means of access.
-Jumping between vessels is not permitted.
+- Gangway must only be used if properly maintained, rigged, and secure. - The gangway access at both shore and vessel ends of the gangway must be clear and free from obstruction, oil, and debris. - Adequate lighting, safety net, lifebuoy with safety line, and light should be in place.

+- Personnel crossing the gangway should be wearing the appropriate personal protective equipment (PPE) and have at both hands free to hold the gangway (e.g. the backpack can be used if properly worn firmly on the shoulders). - A gangway watch must be in place. - Crews are aware of specific considerations such as tidal changes or passing vessel traffic. - Whenever the gangway is disconnected or otherwise not secured, barrier chains or clear stop signs on the vessel and shore should be in place to warn personnel.

+Deck or gangway watch

-Deck or gangwayWhile in port or at the shore base the vessel must maintain an effective deck and gangway watch to:watchImage: Comparison of the shore base the vessel must maintain an effective deck and gangway watch to:
+While in port or at the shore base or alternative landing point the vessel must maintain an effective deck and gangway watch to: